oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 ## --> About the repository
 You will find the following files:
 * Data_transformation.ipynb: A Jupiter notebook file containing all the cleansing and transformation executed to the train file.
-* MySql_conection.ipynb: A Jupiter notebook file containing the code for transfering the dataframe to a SQL server.
+* MySql_conection.ipynb: A Jupiter notebook file containing the code for transferring the dataframe to a SQL server.
 * daashboard.pbix: Dashboard developed.
 * crashes_modify.csv: A file with the data cleaned and ready to be used.
 * report.docx: Quality report explaining in detail the transformation process.